Many people know that when it comes to Chinese food, the word “Sichuan” probably means “mouth on fire, lips-tingling, tongue-burning spicy.”

 However, Sichuan cuisine is only one of many specialized groups of Chinese chow.

-In this post, we cover a few of the more prominent and interesting regional foods of China - let’s dig in!
+In this post, we cover a few of the more prominent and interesting regional foods of China.
+Before you start, you may want to check out this awesome, super informative live hangout where Yangyang teaches you how to read a Chinese menu.

 东北菜 (dōng běi cài) - Northeastern Cuisine